PySATL/pysatl-experiment/CONTRIBUTING.md

 Contributors may be given commit privileges.
 Preference will be given to those with:

 1. Past contributions to pysatl-experiment and other related open-source projects.
 Contributions to pysatl-experiment include both code (both accepted and pending) and friendly participation in the issue tracker and Pull request reviews.
 Both quantity and quality are considered.
-2. coding style that the other core committers find simple, minimal, and clean.
+2. Coding style that the other core committers find simple, minimal, and clean.
 3. Access to resources for cross-platform development and testing.
 4. Time to devote to the project regularly.